snowdrop/k8s-infra/capi/README.md

 This enables consistent and repeatable cluster deployments across a wide variety of infrastructure environments.

-NOTe: As the Cluster API supports to create a K8s clusters against different [providers](https://cluster-api.sigs.k8s.io/reference/providers.html), this project could help us to simplify how we provision k8s on Hetzner, IBMCloud and OpenStack.
+**NOTE**: As the Cluster API supports to create a K8s clusters against different [providers](https://cluster-api.sigs.k8s.io/reference/providers.html), this project could help us to simplify how we provision k8s on Hetzner, IBMCloud and OpenStack.

 ## Prerequisites